How To Get A Mortgage Preapproval

 - Our Prequalified Approval is the fastest way to get approved with Rocket Mortgage®.
 Simply apply online and allow us to check your credit.
 You won’t be required to provide any documents, but you should come prepared with information about your income and assets.
 You’ll have the option to sync your application with your bank accounts so we’ll know exactly how much you have available for your down payment and closing costs.

-- Our Verified Approval℠ is even stronger than a Prequalified Approval.
+- Our Verified Approval℠ is a great way to strengthen your offer.
 To get one, you’ll need to apply with Rocket Mortgage® and then contact a Home Loan Expert.
 We’ll do a full verification of your income, assets and credit so sellers can be certain you won’t run into financing issues.
-Our Verified Approval℠ even comes with a guarantee: If you don’t close based on our review, we’ll pay you $1,000.1
+Our Verified Approval℠ even comes with a guarantee.1

 Step 1: Apply And Check Your Credit